jonathanchinwei/jonathanchinwei.github.io/content/posts/china-csi.md

 ---
-title: "Research Project: COVID-19 in China & the CSI-300"
+title: "Research Project: COVID-19 in China and the CSI-300"
 date: 2023-05-23
 draft: false
 tags: ["Economics, Econometrics"]